 Inspired by the latest findings on the way the brain processes information, Cortical.io’s Retina Engine converts language into semantic fingerprints, a numerical representation that captures meaning explicitly and operates on it computationally.
 The Retina Engine compares the semantic relatedness of any two texts by measuring the overlap of their fingerprints.
 It can be easily customized for any language, domain or jargon and delivers results quickly, at low costs.

 The intrinsic difference of Cortical.io’s algorithm makes it possible to solve many open NLU challenges like meaning-based filtering of terabytes of unstructured text data, real-time topic detection in social media or semantic search over millions of documents across languages.

 The company was founded in 2011 and holds a broad general license for Numenta’s HTM technology.
-Cortical.io has offices in Vienna, Austria, and the San Francisco Bay Area.
+Cortical.io has offices in Vienna, Austria, New York and the San Francisco Bay Area.